ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 : Calling `Clone` on a UDP Connection creates a new Connection with equivalent parameters.
 The two Connections are otherwise independent.

 Send:
-: Calling `Send` on a UDP connection sends the data as the payload of a complete UDP datagram.
+: SEND.UDP(-Lite).
+Calling `Send` on a UDP connection sends the data as the payload of a complete UDP datagram.
 Marking Messages as Final does not change anything in the datagram's contents.
+Upon sending a UDP datagram, some relevant fields and flags in the IP header can be controlled: DSCP (SET_DSCP.UDP(-Lite)), DF in IPv4 (SET_DF.UDP(-Lite)) and ECN flag (SET_ECN.UDP(-Lite)).

 Receive:
-: UDP only delivers complete Messages to `Received`, each of which represents a single datagram received in a UDP packet.
+: RECEIVE.UDP(-Lite).
+UDP only delivers complete Messages to `Received`, each of which represents a single datagram received in a UDP packet.
+Upon receiving a UDP datagram, the ECN flag from the IP header can be obtained (GET_ECN.UDP(-Lite)).

 Close:
-: Calling `Close` on a UDP Connection releases the local port reservation.
+: Calling `Close` on a UDP Connection (ABORT.UDP(-Lite)) releases the local port reservation.

 Abort:
-: Calling `Abort` on a UDP Connection is identical to calling `Close`.
+: Calling `Abort` on a UDP Connection (ABORT.UDP(-Lite)) is identical to calling `Close`.

 ## TLS {#tls}